Haval H6: 2024 facelift

 In July 2023, Haval released a set of images of the facelifted Haval H6 to be released that year.
 However, this version was never released to the market.
 A reworked facelift model was introduced in China in April 2024, adopting a new front fascia with vertical LED daytime running lights and a full-width light bar replaced by conventional taillight setup.
 The overall length was increased to 4703 mm while maintaining the same width, height and wheelbase.
 The interior was revised with a redesigned center console, a 50W wireless charger, memory seats, a column style drive selector.
 A redesigned 2-spoke steering wheel was also offered on the higher trim levels.
 The infotainment screen was upgraded to a 14.6-inch display, running Coffee OS 3.0.

 The facelift version of the H6 PHEV was first globally launched in Lahore, Pakistan on 16 August 2025.
 It received an intelligent AWD variant utilizing GWM's Hi-4 drivetrain that adds a rear motor, bringing the combined power output to 268 kW (360 bhp) and 760 Nm of torque.
-It is powered by a 19.09 kWh LFP battery and supports DC charging up to 34 kWh, while claiming a combined range of 1000+ km.
+It is powered by a 19.09 kWh LFP battery and supports DC charging up to 34 kW, while claiming a combined range of 1000+ km.
 The Hi-4 AWD variant can go from 0-100 km/h in 4.8 seconds when using the dedicated launch control.